handshake-org/hs-names/README.md

 ## Late Additions

-Names which were added _after_ the final snapshot.
+Names which were added _after_ the final snapshot:

 - `charity` - A new TLD added on ICANN's system.
 - `inc` - A new TLD added on ICANN's system.

+Names which were removed _after_ the final snapshot:

+- `goodhands` - A TLD removed from ICANN's system.
+- `jlc` - A TLD removed from ICANN's system.
+- `panerai` - A TLD removed from ICANN's system.
+- `spiegel` - A TLD removed from ICANN's system.
+- `statoil` - A TLD removed from ICANN's system.
+- `telecity` - A TLD removed from ICANN's system.
+- `vista` - A TLD removed from ICANN's system.